EternityForest/EmberOS/README.md

 * Sets everything up for a realtime clock, just add dtoverlay
 * Enables SSH, I2C, and SPI, and the camera interface
 * Allows full configuration of SSH via the sketch partition
-* Enables Samba and DLNA(minidlna is added to root's group to enable this)
+* Enables Samba and DLNA
 * Puts a tmpfs over /home/pi and /root, making them volatile but writable.
 * Disables overscan.
 You almost certainly don't want this on a modern display.
 * Sets up a US keyboard layout(This will eventually be set through /sketch if there's interest)